veikman/dmote-keycap/README.md

   ergonomic advantages.
 Dust protection is better than a 0.75 u cap that does not extend down the sides of the switch.
 * A “maquette” style for previewing keyboard designs.
+* Legends: Arbitrary 2D designs can be “engraved” into any of the faces of a non-maquette cap: The top and sides, in any combination.

 `dmote-keycap` does not provide models of switches and has no support for stabilizers.